Driven to Win:

 Summary

-Rally driver Ken Block redefined motorsport with his wildly popular Gymkhana films.
-Each of the ten videos featured Block performing elaborate tire-shredding stunts in exciting locations, and together they racked up hundreds of millions of views online.
+Rally driver Ken Block redefined motorsport with his wildly popular Gymkhana film series.
+Each video featured Block performing elaborate tire-shredding stunts in exciting locations, and together they racked up hundreds of millions of views online.
 Block drove this modified Ford Fiesta in Gymkhana Five: Ultimate Urban Playground; San Francisco, released in 2012.

 Keywords